Effect-TS/docgen/.changeset/silly-insects-draw.md

 - Remove redundant "Example" header in Markdown generation
 - runExamples is not false by default
 - Extract examples from descriptions (disable with `skip-type-checking` metadata on fenced code blocks)
+- Add support for `@throws` tag in documentation generation